 What remains a question of debate is whether NFTs are significantly increasing the emissions from Ethereum, or if they are still a relatively small amount of all the transactions made there.
 However, crypto art seems to be a new trend, and it may soon lead to very high levels of pollution.

 Artist Memo Akten decided to trace the blockchain activity related to 18,000 works of NTF art.
 We know that energy consumption goes beyond adding a token to the blockchain – there is a number of other factors to consider as well, such as transactions receiving offers or reselling works on the NFT market.

 To highlight the issue of gas emissions related to NFT art, Akten created the cryptoart.wtf website which “was designed to share the best available information about the energy use and environmental impact of the growing Proof-of-Work based crypto art and NFT markets.”
-The website was a kind of a roulette which selected digital artworks and provided estimates of energy consumption and emissions until Akten took it down on 12th March.
+The website was a kind of roulette that selected digital artworks and provided estimates of energy consumption and emissions until Akten took it down on 12th March.
 This was after he saw that someone had misused it and calculated the footprint of the whole Foundation app’s transfers and spread, attributing it to one NFT.

-Until recently the environmental problem related to NFT art did not exist, due to the small scale of this phenomenon, but now the interest and sales of digital assets has skyrocketed so rapidly that the energy consumption of the whole process is getting very high.
+Until recently the environmental problem related to NFT art did not exist, due to the small scale of this phenomenon, but now the interest and sales of digital assets have skyrocketed so rapidly that the energy consumption of the whole process is getting very high.

 Joanie Lemercier is a modern art creator who wanted to make his works more sustainable and lower his impact on the planet.
 Discovering the crypto art world, he decided to release some of his digital works on the NiftyGateway platform.
 It sold out in 10 seconds and he started preparing his second release.
 But on the day it was due to drop, he decided to publish a blog post instead, calculating that his release of six crypto artworks consumed in 10 seconds more electricity than his entire studio in the previous two years.